 2. Can I transfer from an MD school to the College of Osteopathic Medicine ?

-The College of Osteopathic Medicinedoes not accept transfer students from MD schools.
-Transfer must occur from other medical schools which are accredited by the American Osteopathic Association.
+The College of Osteopathic Medicine does not accept transfer students from MD schools.
+Transfer must occur from other medical schools that are accredited by the American Osteopathic Association.

 In order to be admitted to the College of Osteopathic Medicine, a student must have US Citizenship or US Permanent Residency status.